kajal-0101/Flask-for-beginners-Create-Real-World-Interactive-Apps/README.md

 ### Development Server
 * Flask framework includes a development server for running and testing your flask application.
 * Environment variables have to be set for the server so it knows what module or package contains your flask application.
 Also you have to set it to run in development mode so you can see any errors and also your code changes are applied with restarting the server.
 * Environment variables can be set inside your command line interface session or inside a `.flaskenv` file.
 Environment variables set inside command line sessions are lost when you close the seesion of the command line interface.
-To activate the environment variable stored inside `.flaskenv` file you have to install the package called python-dotenv.
+To activate the environment variable stored inside `.flaskenv` file you have to install the package called `python-dotenv`.
 * **MAC Terminal**
 	```
 	export FLASK_APP=<file-name>